 6. Carol (2015)

 Enter the enchanting setting of New York’s early 1950’s and the difficult yet powerful world of this romantic drama directed by Todd Haynes.
 It revolves around the love story between two women, who come from very different backgrounds, not to mention the era they are living in.
 If things still aren’t as equal as they should be nowadays, it’s not hard to imagine how it was 60 years ago.
 Therese (Rooney Mara) is a simple young aspiring photographer working at a department store and Carol (Cate Blanchett) is an older glamorous woman in the midst of a heavy divorce.
 They meet and a connection is felt that will slowly transform into a serious affair leading to intimate and sexual interactions.
-However, their situations make it difficult and conflicts start to occur.
-A beautiful story that goes through with such elegance and purity it deserves everybody’s attention, for a chance to be emotionally marvelled and visually consumed.
+However, their situations make it difficult for them to be together and conflicts start to occur.
+A beautiful story that goes through with such elegance and purity, it is something, I feel, everybody must watch.

 Read More: Best War Movies on Netflix